-17 Extra-Special Christmas Brunch Recipes
+17 Best Christmas Brunch Recipes

 Unwrapping presents may be the main event on Christmas morning.
 But a delicious brunch—best enjoyed in PJs—also brings merriment to the morning.
 Whether you like sweet (extra syrup, please!) or savory (ham and cheese are a dream team), here are 17 brunch recipes that feel just right for Christmas morning.

-Muffin Tin Quiches With Smoked Gouda and Ham
+Muffin Tin Quiches with Smoked Gouda and Ham

 Chocolate Cherry Bread Pudding with Pistachios